jamesmh/coravel/Docs/Scheduler.md

     .EveryMinute()
     .PreventOverlapping("SomeInvocable");
 ```
 This method takes in one parameter - a unique key (`string`) among all your scheduled tasks.
-This makes sure Coravel knows which task to lock and release ;)
+This makes sure Coravel knows which task to lock and release.

 ## Schedule Workers